-Submarine cable between Italy and Montenegro, importance and perspectives4.
-April 2019. / SEE Energy News
+Submarine cable between Italy and Montenegro, importance and perspectives, SEE Energy News

 One of the largest projects in the European transmission network, the development of a HVDC cable line facilitating electricity exchange between the power systems of Italy and Montenegro, is entering its final stage.